-It is bright yellow from the curry powder.
+It is bright (at times almost lurid) yellow from the curry powder.

 For decades, Coronation Chicken was a popular British summer salad.

 Though it is somewhat out of fashion now, it has been very popular as a ready-made sandwich filler.
 You can buy tubs of Coronation Chicken mix at supermarkets to be used as a filling in sandwiches.
 Grocery stores even sell their own brands of it.

 Using prepared curry powder is more authentic than making up your own curry powder: when the recipe was created (see history), curry powder would have been more readily available than the individual constituent spices to make it up.

 In place of the apricots, you can use apricot preserves, apricot jam, or chutney.

 Best served room temperature, rather than completely cold from the fridge.